 How much protein do I need?

-So how much protein do you need?
+So how much protein do you actually need?
 Daily protein requirements vary by ideal weight and physical activity.
-For example, a woman whose ideal weight is 140 pounds and engages in moderate physical activity would need 89 grams of protein when not pregnant and 114 grams of protein when pregnant.
+For example, a woman whose ideal weight is 140 pounds and engages in moderate physical activity would need 45 grams of protein when not pregnant and 75 grams of protein when pregnant.
 Use the Mommi protein calculator to determine how much protein you need based on your weight and activity level.

 Why is protein so important?

 On the surface, protein can help keep you lean.
-While you are expected and even encouraged to gain weight during pregnancy, gaining too much weight may cause serious health risks.
-Good sources of protein will keep you feeling fuller longer, lessening the need to eat extra, empty calories.
+While you are expected and even encouraged to gain weight during pregnancy, gaining too much weight may cause serious health risks, let alone it’s hard to take off afterward.
+Good sources of protein will keep you feeling fuller longer, and will reduce the need to eat extra, empty calories.
 It will also help you gain weight in the form of lean muscle rather than just fat.
-It’s also common for women to develop gestational diabetes.
+Another thing to consider during pregnancy is gestational diabetes.
 Eating a diet rich in protein helps to stabilize blood sugar levels.

 Most importantly, the amino acids in protein are quite literally the building blocks of the human body.
 Proteins not only repair muscle tissue but also red blood cells.
 They transport nutrients and oxygen to and from those cells and also control blood clotting, particularly those in and around the uterus and placenta.